JustinMorgan/universal-boilerplate/README.md

 ### 3. Set up the command-line shortcuts

-#### Linux/MacOS/Git Bash/Other Unix-style shells:
+- #### Linux/MacOS/Git Bash/Other Unix-style shells:

     Source `shortcuts.sh` in your personal shell profile (`~/.bash_profile` or `~/.zshrc`):

         source <path/to/universal-boilerplate>/shortcuts/shortcuts.sh

-#### Windows basic command line (CMD):
+- #### Windows command line (CMD):

-Customizing the Windows Terminal is trickier.
-Open a terminal and find the settings in the dropdown.
+    Customizing CMD is trickier.
+Open a Windows Terminal and find the settings in the dropdown.
 Find the "Command Prompt" profile and edit the command line that starts CMD.
 The command you want is something like:

         %SystemRoot%\System32\cmd.exe /k "<path\to\universal-boilerplate>\shortcuts\shortcuts.cmd"

-#### PowerShell:
+- #### PowerShell:

     Add the following line to your PowerShell profile.
 You'll need to create this file if it doesn't exist.

         . <path\to\universal-boilerplate>\shortcuts\shortcuts.ps1

     You can do it all at once with the following (make sure you swap in the correct file path):

         if (!(Test-Path -Path $PROFILE)) { New-Item -ItemType File -Path $PROFILE -Force }
-    echo ". <path\to\universal-boilerplate>\shortcuts\shortcuts.ps1" >> $PROFILE
+        Add-Content -Path $PROFILE -Value ". <path\to\universal-boilerplate>\shortcuts\shortcuts.ps1"

     You may also need to enable local script execution:

         Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

 ### 4. Improve your shell prompt